constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 Currently, only C++ satellites are available on Flathub.
 ```

-Flatpak applications run in a sandbox with limited permissions to the file system.
-By default, Constellation can
-only read and write to data in the user's home folder, which means that writing to `/data` with data receivers will fail.
-However, file system permissions for specific paths like `/data` can be added to the permission set of the installed
-Constellation Flatpak using e.g. the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) tool.

 It should be noted that a Flatpak is not suited for application development, for which an
 [installation from source](../../application_development/intro/install_from_source.md) is required.
-Information on how to build the Constellation Flatpak from
+Information on how to
-source can be found in the [framework reference](../../framework_reference/flatpak.md).
+build the Constellation Flatpak from source can be found in the [framework reference](../../framework_reference/flatpak.md).

 ## Installing from PyPI